 Real Gap Experience are the UK’s leading gap year and student travel adventure specialists and have sent over 50,000 people on adventures abroad.
 They offer over 200 trips around the world including volunteer work abroad, work experience, teaching abroad and adventure travel.
-Real Gap Experience is part of TUI Travel Plc, one of the largest travel organisations in the world.
+Real Gap Experience is part of Travelopia (Formerly TUI Travel Plc), one of the largest travel organisations in the world.

 Real Gap Experience have been pioneers of gap year travel since 2004, so they know a thing or two about adventures overseas.
 Since starting out, they have grown to offer over 200 projects and travel options in over 35 countries across 6 continents.
 They pride themselves on not doing “average travel” and are among the world’s leading experts in providing exciting adventures and volunteering opportunities that are beyond the ordinary.
 They have a team of experts have been everywhere and anywhere across the globe and can help adventurers find the perfect trip.